 This Watermelon Slicer comparison post shows various kinds of watermelon cutters, how to use them, how well they work, and which one is my favorite.

 There’s nothing like fresh, juicy watermelon in the summer.
+After you’ve figured out how to pick a watermelon, it is time to slice it!
 They are so many kinds of watermelon slicers available so I bought a bunch and tried all of them.

 In the photo above you can see all of the slicers I will be comparing.
 There is a watermelon wedge slicer and corer, a kitchen knife, a watermelon knife, a slicer wheel, and slicer tongs.